linode/docs/docs/guides/platform/get-started/how-to-create-a-linode/index.md

     - numbers
     - punctuation characters

-1. In the right pane of the page, click the **Create** button.
+1. In the right panel of the page, click the **Create** button.
 The *Linodes* page appears that reports the status of the Linode as it boots up.
 You can now use the Cloud Manager to:

     * Boot and shut down the Linode
     * Access monitoring statistics